 Every year, PETA releases a report showing how many animals were taken into our shelter and what became of them.
-Many were given to PETA to be euthanized because they were elderly, feral, sick, suffering, dying, aggressive, or otherwise unadoptable, but that is only a small part of our work for needy animals in the impoverished communities surrounding our Norfolk, Virginia, office.
+Many were given to PETA because they were elderly, feral, sick, suffering, dying, aggressive, or otherwise unadoptable, but that is only a small part of our fieldwork for needy animals in the impoverished communities surrounding our Norfolk, Virginia, office.

-I see dogs chained without shade in the sweltering summer sun, penned for life amid their own filth, yelled at, or just forgotten.
-We improve their lot as best we can, try to persuade people to allow them indoors, show people how to care for them in basic ways, and offer euthanasia for those animals who are too far gone and unadoptable.
+We see dogs chained without shade in the sweltering summer sun, penned for life amid their own filth, yelled at, or just forgotten.
+We improve their living conditions as best we can, try to persuade owners to allow them indoors, show people how to care for them in basic ways, find new homes for any we can, and offer euthanasia for those animals who are too far gone and unadoptable.

 Most of the dogs PETA’s fieldworkers assist are pit bulls, who are arguably the most abused breed on the planet.
-Many of the pit bulls we see spend their entire lives isolated and alone on a heavy logging chain, watching as life passes them by—without love, companionship, exercise, or even, in many cases, basic necessities, such as regular food, clean water, adequate shelter, or veterinary care.
+Many of the dogs we see spend their entire lives isolated and alone on a heavy logging chain, watching as life passes them by—without love, companionship, respect, exercise, or even, in many cases, basic necessities, such as regular food, clean water, adequate shelter, or veterinary care.